hfarazul/Self-balancing-robot/README.md

 # Self-balancing-robot
-Contains two arduino codes, one code is with encoder motors and one is without encoder motors
+Contains two arduino codes, one code is with the use of encoder motors and one is without the use of encoder motors